DMCA Procedures: Cal Poly's Response to Copyright Infringement Claims

 - Notifies the copyright holder (or agent) via email that their claim is being handled and provides the Cal Poly case number.

-- If the violation occurs on a university computer, forwards the take-down notice and notice of required actions to the LAN Coordinator or administrator via email.
+- If the violation occurs on a university computer, forwards the take-down notice and notice of required actions to the administrator via email.

 - If a responsible party cannot be identified, the computer and/or access will remain blocked indefinitely.

 - In addition to the above, users on the Cal Poly wireless network who are blocked for copyright infringement are automatically redirected to a copyright infringement notice page when they try to access the Internet.